Series: Being Human (Remake) aka: Being Humanremake

 Our Werewolves Are Different: They transform during the full moon, and have heightened senses and strength a few days before and after the change.
 While transformed, they look like mangy four-legged wolves with vaguely human bone structure, and are almost impossible to kill without a silver weapon.
 Werewolf blood is also extremely toxic to vampires, and will cause hemorrhaging and seizures even in small doses.
 It is however the only way to stop the effects of the flu that has been killing vampires.
 Josh at first sees the lycanthropy as a biological disease and catalogs everything that happens to him, but Nora later reveals that Brynn told her that it is a curse and the only way to lift the curse is to kill the werewolf who cursed you; however, the curse is only lifted within that "generation", and any werewolves created by the one seeking the cure are not cured.
 Werewolves are also stated to generally be loners, with packs only supposed to be formed as a result of blood ties or love.

-Our Zombies Are Different: Dead humans can brought back to life with blood magic, but they cannot see anybody that they knew in their previous life, or else those people are doomed to die within a few hours.
-After a period of time, their undead bodies begin to rot, and the process can only be reversed if they eat living things, such as mice and cats.
+Our Zombies Are Different: Dead humans can brought back to life with blood magic, however because witches' spells always have their catches they cannot see anybody that they knew in their previous life, or else those people are doomed to die within a few hours to become nourishment for the witch who cast the initial spell.
+This can be changed should the resurrected request the witch to do so, at the cost of giving up their own soul to the witch once they die.
+The resurrected also display an almost insatiable appetite, only advancing after the soul bargain is made to where raw meat is consumed.
+After this bargain, their undead bodies begin to rot, and the process can only be reversed if they eat living things, such as mice and cats.
 The hunger gets worse and worse as time goes on, until they get the urge to attack and devour living humans.
 As supernatural beings, the undead can see ghosts the same way werewolves and vampires can.
-It should be noted that the undead are not technically 'zombies', as explained by Donna, since zombies are not sentient or aware that they have been raised from the dead.
-The existence of 'true' zombies has thus far only been hinted at.
+It should be noted that the undead are not technically "zombies", as explained by Donna, since zombies are not sentient or aware that they have been raised from the dead.
+The existence of "true" zombies has thus far only been hinted at, but Ray seems to have been brought back from the dead in this way.

 Overtook the Manga: The original Being Human had very short seasons thanks to British Brevity.
 As a cable show, the US Being Human has shorter seasons than a network primetime series, but it's still way more than six episodes.
 As such, what begins as a fairly straight adaptation quickly develops a lot of new material.